Notes concerning Gorsdy Postcards -

 Translation of the Gordz Memorial Book.

-bridge over the Minija.
-This small bridge appears on one available
+the Minija.
+This small bridge appears on one available map - Russian

-path led to the Jewish Cemetery.
-This map also contains the symbol
+that this path led to the Jewish Cemetery.
+This map also contains the

-Russian map of estate lands, while not an exact process,
+of estate lands, while not an exact process, suggests that the

-suggests that the palace shown in the postcards had not yet been
+palace shown in the postcards had not yet been constructed in

-constructed in 1886.
-In the diagrams below, red arrow
+1886.
+In the diagrams below, red arrow points to approximate

 I. Road heads from Catholic cemetery through town center directly to river and approximately straight across.
 See Russian Empire (1866-1872); Prussian General Staff Map (1860); Karte des Deutschen Reiches (1860 - 1880; supplemented 1910).